• Skip to primary navigation

 ⭐ Expert tips

 • Bring the short ribs to room temperature and pat them dry before seasoning them to remove any excess moisture.
-This will help to create the best sear.
+This will help to create the best sear and flavoring.

 • If the sauce is bubbling too much, lower the heat to medium-low.
-You want it to simmer, but not boil.
+You want it to simmer gently, not rapidly.

-• Remove the cover a reduce the beef short rib ragu for a thicker consistency.
+• Remove the cover to reduce the beef short rib Ragù even further for a thicker consistency to your sauce.

-• Add a little bit of water from the cooked pasta to the sauce for a richer consistency.
+• Add a little bit of cooking water from your pasta to the sauce for a richer consistency.
+This will also help the pasta stick to the sauce better.

 🥘 Alternative cooking methods